 Coexistence algorithms are procedures executed inside the coexistence system in order to provide the coexistence services.
 The two classes of coexistence algorithms are coexistence discovery algorithms and coexistence decision algorithms.

-Coexistence discovery algorithms are used by CDIS and CM to discover WSOs that may affect each other performance.
+Coexistence discovery algorithms are used by CDIS and CM to discover WSO/GCOs that may affect each other performance.

-Coexistence decision algorithms are used by a CM to make coexistence decisions related to WSO reconfiguration.
+Coexistence decision algorithms are used by a CM to make coexistence decisions related to WSO/GCO reconfiguration.

 This standard describes several algorithms for each class.
 Implementation is not intended to be limited to a particular algorithm.